Best Programming Languages to Learn

 C# resembles C, C++, and Java in its object orientation, but differs from the latter with its common language runtime.

 C# has memory access capabilities and a large community of users.
-C# is harder to learn than C and C++, and has a slower runtime than the latter.
+Although C# is harder to learn than C and C++ and has a slower runtime than the latter, it is possible for a dedicated beginner to tackle this language.

 SQL